 Raising money is something many aspirational start-ups may have to prepare for.
 Funding might come from a personal contact (if you are lucky!) or a third party investor.
 Before you seek out investment you should ensure the business is in tiptop shape.

-Every business will have its own individual needs and quirks; however, there are certain legal considerations when preparing for investment that are common for all:
+Every business will have its own individual needs and quirks; however, there are certain legal considerations when preparing for investment that is common for all:

 Choose the right corporate vehicle